tatumio/tatum-csharp/README.md

 builder.Services
     .AddHttpClient<IEthereumClient, EthereumClient>(httpClient => new EthereumClient(httpClient, apiKey));
 ```
-4. Inject Tatum Client to the class of you choice:
+4. Inject Tatum Client to the class of your choice:

 ```cs
 // EthereumController.cs